How to Merge PDF with Java Using GroupDocs.Merger: A Complete Guide

 Setting Up GroupDocs.Merger for Java

-1. Install the Library: Add the Maven or Gradle dependency to integrate the library into your build process.
+1. Install the Library – Add the Maven or Gradle dependency shown above.

-2. Basic Initialization: Import and initialize the Merger class with your source document.
+2. Basic Initialization – Import the Merger class and create an instance with your first document.

 import com.groupdocs.merger.Merger;